karmab/performance-operators-lab/docs/index.md

 subscription.operators.coreos.com/ptp-operator-subscription created
 ```

-You can then wait for operators to show in the openshift-ptp namespace with `oc get pod -n openshift-ptp`
+We wait for operators to show in the openshift-ptp namespace with `oc get pod -n openshift-ptp`

 Expected Output